Skip to content

 • Flexibility: Available in various maturities, coupon rates, and types, these bonds allow investors to tailor their investments to their risk tolerance and goals.

-Credit ratings are vital in evaluating corporate bonds as they indicate the company’s debt repayment ability.
+Credit ratings are vital in evaluating corporates as they indicate the company’s debt repayment ability.
 Investors consider higher-rated bonds safer with lower default risk, which influences borrowing costs, demand, liquidity, and investor perception.
 For instance, bonds with higher ratings typically have lower interest rates and are more sought after, while lower-rated bonds may offer higher yields due to increased risk.

 Can corporate bonds default?
 What happens in such cases?